Special Educational Needs & Disabilities Report

 • If a child requires personal hygiene care this will be managed through an individual care plan.

-The school has a Learning Mentor, who works under the direction of the Inclusion Manager with children who need emotional support.
+The school has a Emotional Literacy Support Assistant (ELSA), who works under the direction of the Inclusion Manager with children who need emotional support.

 What support is there for behaviour, avoiding exclusion and increasing attendance?